hmrc/company-registration-frontend/README.md

 ## Run the application

 To run the application execute
-(values for routes,keys and feature switches can be found in the service manager config repository):
+(values for the keys can be found in the service manager config repository):

 ```
 sbt 'run 9970 -Dapplication.router=testOnlyDoNotUseInAppConf.Routes -Dmicroservice.services.JWE.key=<decryption_Key> -Dmicroservice.services.coho-api.token=<api_key> -Dfeature.pscHandOff=true'